-There is a misconception that delegations must be renewed annually.
-This is incorrect; a delegation continues in force until it is revoked.
-This is the case even if the membership of the board changes.
-However, it would be good practice for a schedule of all the delegations made by the board to be tabled at the first meeting of the board each year or following an election.
+Under now-repealed section 66, sub-section (12) stated that a delegation continued in force until it is revoked, even if the membership of the board changed.
+This provision is not in clause 17.
+The effect of this change is that it continues to be good practice for a schedule of all the delegations made by the board to be tabled at the first meeting of the board each year or following an election.
 This is so that all trustees are aware of them and any changes, if felt necessary, can be discussed.

 Confirming eligibility to become a trustee or appointee to a committee

 Before a person is elected, co-opted, or appointed as a trustee, the person must confirm to the board that they are, to the best of their knowledge, eligible to be a trustee, having regard to the grounds of ineligibility in section 103.
 A specified form has been promulgated as "Application for consideration for appointment or co-option as a Trustee."
 (Look for the link to Eligibility Attestation Form.)